-At the system level, you can configure extended properties for three objects, environments, tables, and columns.
-Extended properties configured at the system level for these objects are applicable to all objects under the system.
-For example, extended properties configured at system level for environments are applicable to all the environments under the system.
+At the system level, you can configure extended properties for the objects such as environments, tables, and columns.
+Extended properties configured at the system level for these objects apply to the objects under the system.
+For example, the extended properties that are configured at system level apply to the environments under that system.